Don Steinbrunner

 Donald Thomas Steinbrunner (April 5, 1932 – July 20, 1967) was an American football offensive tackle who was one of only two American professional football players to die in the Vietnam War.

-Early years
+Early life

 Born in Bellingham, Washington, Steinbrunner was an all-state athlete in football and basketball at Mount Baker High School, and graduated in 1949.
 He played both sports at Washington State College in Pullman, and was the captain of both teams.
 He was also a member of ROTC in college.